Thomas Jacob Noel is a Professor of History and Director of Public History, Preservation &

 Colorado Studies at the University of Colorado Denver.
 He is also director of the Center for

 Colorado Studies at the Denver Public Library.
-Tom is the author or co-author of 50 books.
+Tom is the author or co-author of over 50 books.
 He appears regularly as Dr. Colorado

 on Channel 9’s “Colorado & Company.”